Yashwanth-K/Kaggle-Competation-Google-Analytics-Customer-Revenue-Prediction/README.md

 **Inferences:**

 In the traffic source plot, though Youtube has high number of counts in the dataset, the number of non-zero revenue counts are very less.
-Google plex has a high ratio of non-zero revenue count to total count in the traffic source plot.
+Google has a high ratio of non-zero revenue count to total count in the traffic source plot.

 **Device Information:**